donte5405/GODOG/README.md

 ---

 ### Then What's The Point?
 Online games being made with Godot without any of custom toolchains to scramble its source code will be vulnerable by default.
-In commercial scenarios it's absolutely undesirable to have the source code always readable and especially easily alterable, even with the scenario where you have the game operated mostly server-side.
-Even if the game is just for the display, if the server logic is easily replicable, there's nothing that stops bad actors to develop custom clients to gain advantages in your game and skip your "legitimate" client completely, or even using your "client shell" for their own games being operated underground.
-This project adds extra tasks to those bad actors trying to take advantage of your Godot project.
+In commercial scenarios it's absolutely undesirable to have the source code always readable and especially easily alterable, even with the scenario where you have the game being operated mostly server-side.
+Even if the game is just for the display, if the server logic is easily replicable, there's nothing that stops bad actors to develop custom clients to gain advantages in your game and skip your "legitimate" client completely, or even using your "client shell" for their own games being operated underground, or worse, having them using the "shell renderer" Godot game to reverse-engineer the API and bypass the game client completely.

+GODOG adds extra tasks to those bad actors that try to take advantage of your Godot project, and also provides better ways to manage source code and build toolchains to build games (especially online titles) with or without hybrid architecture (developing client & server bundles with single source base).

 ---